Internal Linking for SEO: A Practical Guide with Best Practices

 Contextual links

-Contextual links are clickable pieces of text that come with text surrounding every link.
-They provide website visitors and search engines with extra information on the topic by linking out to relevant pages.
+Contextual internal links are clickable pieces of text.
+These links use descriptive anchor texts or keywords to indicate where they will take the reader when clicked.
+Contextual internal links provide website visitors and search engines with extra information on the topic by linking to relevant pages.

-Constructing an effective internal linking strategy requires careful consideration of your most important pages, your site structure, and existing link building efforts.
-Let’s go through some key steps to follow to establish an internal linking strategy that aligns with your business needs.
+Constructing an effective internal linking strategy requires you to carefully analyze your most important pages, your site structure, and existing internal link building efforts.
+Let’s go through some key steps into establishing an internal linking strategy that aligns with your business needs.

 Find internal links on your website

-Start by identifying the internal links within your website.
+Start by identifying the internal links on your website.
 Take advantage of advanced tools like SE Ranking’s site audit tool to thoroughly explore your site’s structure and extract comprehensive information about the internal links present.
-This analysis will provide valuable insights into the interconnections of different pages and reveal patterns in your internal linking approach.
+This analysis provides valuable insights into the interconnections of different pages and reveals patterns in your internal link building approach.

 RUN A WEBSITE AUDIT